Controlling the false discovery rate via knockoffs: Comparison with other variable selection techniques

-The Benjamini-Hochberg (BHq) procedure \cite{BH95} is a hypothesis testing method known to control FDR under independence.
-Given z-scores $Z_1,\dots,Z_p$ corresponding to $p$ hypotheses being tested so that $Z_j \sim \mathcal{N}(0,1)$ if the $j$th hypothesis is null, the procedure\footnote{ We present BHq in the notation from \cite{Storey02}, and use z-scores rather than p-values, to facilitate comparison with our methods.} rejects a hypothesis whenever $|Z_j|\geq \thr$, where $\thr$ is a data-dependent threshold given by
+The Benjamini--Hochberg (BHq) procedure \cite{BH95} is a hypothesis testing method known to control FDR under independence.
+Given z-scores $Z_1,\ldots,Z_p$ corresponding to $p$ hypotheses being tested so that $Z_j \sim\mathcal{N}(0,1)$ if the $j$th hypothesis is null, the procedure\footnote{We present BHq in the notation from \cite{Storey02} and use z-scores rather than $p$-values to facilitate comparison with our methods.
+Section~4 of \cite{Storey02} proves that this procedure is equivalent to BHq.} rejects a hypothesis whenever $|Z_j|\geq\thr$, where $\thr$ is a data-dependent threshold given by